yitaozh/yitaozh.github.io/source/_posts/889-Construct-Binary-Tree-from-Preorder-and-Postorder-Traversal.md

 * `1 <= postorder[i] <= postorder.length`
 * All the values of `postorder` are **unique**.
 * It is guaranteed that `preorder` and `postorder` are the preorder traversal and postorder traversal of the same binary tree.

+## Hints/Notes

+* It's possible to have multiple solution from preorder + postorder
+* Draw the tree to find the pattern of root's left child

 ## Solution